amaseng/myinvois-open-sdk/README.md

 At the current state support:

-[JVM](jvm/) - Login and validate TIN works, submitted first document to sandbox successfully!.
+[JVM](jvm/) - Completed, login and validate TIN works, submit document to sandbox with and without signature is working.